rekinyz/LeetCode/README.md

 =========================

 ####Algorithms
 There are some typical approaches/techniques such as Divide-and-conquer, Dynamic Programming, Greedy, Backtracking, Branch-and-Bound... that are useful for designing algorithms.
-Some of these approaches are described in the algorithm books e.g. "Algorithm Design and Applications" by Michael T. Goodrich & Roberto Tamassia.
+Some of these approaches are described in the algorithm books e.g. «Algorithm Design and Applications» by Michael T. Goodrich & Roberto Tamassia.
 I'm not suggesting you need to be expert of these approaches, but I humbly submit that you should at least know what they are before or after you starting with the questions.

 ####Introdution
 Leetcode provides a library with over 160 questions.
 I am not finished yet with all of them.
 I've tried to solve these problems with good time and space complexity as far as possible (no warranty, I am still working on it).
 Though you could use my test cases to check more or less the correctness of your own solution before you commit them to the Leetcode.
 The unit tests are not perfect either, so welcome improve them.